 Our thoughts are powerful.

-I remember the thoughts that caused me to leave my marriage nine years ago.
+I remember the thoughts that caused me to leave my marriage ten years ago.

 Those same thoughts fueled the affair I ended up having.

 And I’m reminded of those messages every time I spend time with a guy in crisis, because what he’s telling himself are the same things I told myself.
 There’s a little verse in the Bible that says, “There’s nothing new under the sun” and I see that everyday as a marriage coach.
 The same thoughts that nearly destroyed my marriage are destroying marriages all over the place.

 Don’t be a statistic.
 If you’re thinking any of these thoughts, let me assure you you’re not alone, but also give you some important perspective you need to understand.